VirtusLab/jenkins-operator/docs/security.md

 ## Jenkins Access Control

 Currently **jenkins-operator** generates a username and random password and stores them in a Kubernetes Secret.
-However any other authorization mechanisms are possible an can be done via groovy scripts or configuration as code plugin.
+However any other authorization mechanisms are possible and can be done via groovy scripts or configuration as code plugin.
 For more information take a look at [getting-started#jenkins-customization](getting-started.md#jenkins-customisation).

 ## Jenkins Hardening